jonccassar/Gamification/README.md

 * Screen Shots are found in the folder names __Screen Shots__

 ####5.
 License and Distribution ####
-<p> This software is being distributed under the Apache License V2.0.
-A copy of the license can be found in the uploaded files or from http://www.apache.org/licenses/</p>
+This software is being distributed under the Apache License V2.0.
+A copy of the license can be found in the uploaded files or from http://www.apache.org/licenses/